Nike to stand by Lance Armstrong despite fall from grace

 The U.S. Anti-Doping Agency announced it would strip Armstrong of his titles and ban him from competitive cycling.

-Since 2004, Nike has helped Livestrong raise over $100 million and created the Livestrong yellow wristbands that became a global phenomenon with over 84 million bands distributed.
+Since 2004, Nike has helped Livestrong raise over $100 million (63.2 million pounds) and created the Livestrong yellow wristbands that became a global phenomenon with over 84 million bands distributed.

 Trek Bicycle Corp has sponsored Armstrong since 1999 and sponsors the Radio Shack Nissan Trek team at the Tour de France.